 Although there are certain exceptions, in general, contracts in Spain do not need to be evidenced by a formal contract, i.e. verbal contracts are valid and enforceable in Spain, with certain exceptions (for example, contracts entered into with consumers need to be in written form).
-In addition, under certain circumstances and pursuant to the relevant legislation, contracts need to be executed before a Public Notary.
+In addition, under certain circumstances and pursuant to the relevant legislation, contracts need to be executed before a Public Notary in order to be enforceable.